VasantatiChitraksh/Humanoid_Walking_Using_RL/README.md

 This repository houses a comprehensive framework for training a MuJoCo Humanoid agent to achieve stable bipedal locomotion.
 By bridging **Computer Vision** with **Deep Reinforcement Learning (DRL)**, this project moves beyond random initialization.
 We implement a pipeline that extracts skeletal posture from a 2D image of a human and translates it into the 3D joint space of a robot, allowing the agent to "mimic" a starting pose before initiating its walking gait via Proximal Policy Optimization (PPO).

-## 📊 Visual Results

-### Gait Demonstration

-Below is the agent recovering from the initialized pose and establishing a stable walking rhythm.

-> _High-fidelity video available at `/videos/demo.mp4`_

 ## 📂 Project Architecture

 Based on the file structure, the project is organized as follows: